Poisson Limit Theorems for Systems with Product Structure: The PLT for rectangles.

-We shall also use the following. \begin{proposition} Suppose $R$ satisfies condition (EE), and let $\s{B}{l}$ be a sequence of rare events such that $\{B_l\}$ is regularly approximable.
-Then for every $\epsilon>0$ and for almost every $y\in Y$
+This also yields the desired uniform decay. \begin{corollary} Suppose $R$ satisfies (EE) and let $\s{B}{l}$ be a sequence of rare events in $Y$, such that $\s{B}{l}$ is regularly approximable in $C^{r'}$.
+Then there is a constant $K>0$ such that

 where